fidodido48/mpv-mark-watched-lua/README.md

 __DISCLAIMER__
 --------------

 © 2025 fidodido48.
-This MPV Lua script is licensed under the GNU General Public License v3.0 (GPLv3).
+This lua script is licensed under the GNU General Public License v3.0 (GPLv3).
 You are free to use, modify, and distribute this code under the terms of the GPLv3.
 See the LICENSE file for details.

 -----------------------------------------------------------------------